lazamar/smvc/README.md

 function update(state, msg, enqueue) { ... }

 // A function to build the view using the `h` and `text`
-// functions from in the UI object. function view(state) { ... }
+// functions from in the SMVC object. function view(state) { ... }

 // Start the application. `init` returns an object with the